-The Museum of Nature is located in a modern two storey, glass-fronted building in Precinct 15, Putrajaya.
+The Natural History Museum (also known as the Museum of Nature or Muzium Alam Semula Jadi) is located in a modern two storey, glass-fronted building in Precinct 15, Putrajaya.
 It opened to the public in February 2010.

 The website indicates that the museum is intended to collect, document and exhibit Malaysia's natural heritage such as plants, animals, rocks, minerals and fossils.

 It contains, on the ground floor, an exhibition on Malaysian mammals while upstairs is temporary exhibition space and a small room containing display cases full of moths, butterflies, beetles, spiders and other bugs.

 The mammal exhibition features, suspended from the ceiling, a 40 foot long skeleton of the Bryde's Whale which was washed ashore in Labuan in 2005.

 Apart from the whale, the museum focuses on mammals which can be found in Malaysia, although rarely, since many are on the brink of extinction or at least endangered.

 There are stuffed examples of each animal together with displays providing facts and trivia relating to the species.
 The information content provided in the museum is light and would be well suited for school trips of primary or younger secondary level children.